A Comprehensive List of the Top Salesforce Developer Interview Questions with Answers and Examples Covering a Broad Range of Topics:

 There are two different types of trigger in Salesforce as shown below:

-- Before Trigger: It is executed to validate the record values before saving to the database.
+- Before Trigger: It is executed to validate the record values before saving them to the database.

 - After Trigger: It is executed to validate the record values after saving to the database.